mekas/mb1313600022/README.md

 ### 1313618021 (Gian Chiesa Maghriza) Pending
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category

 Comment: I said this before in Class, I reject proposal which clone another students idea by chaning the content.
 List, detail are features of assignment 1.
 Whereas search item been taken as another student.
 But you listed share, I can accept this except, no further explanation given plus no mockup.

+Reply : I have updated my proposal and explain my share feature, also update mock too sir.

 ### 1313618026 (Rachel Haryawan) Pending
 I want to make an application that can display weekly meal planner.